zawadTazwar/UserReviewDashboard/readme.md

    - **Description:** This task involved completing the process model document (`process_model.md`).
 The document outlines the workflow and processes involved in the system.
 It serves as a comprehensive guide to understand how different components of the application interact and function together.

 **Unit Tests:** Run by `python -m unittest test_server` in terminal.

+### Here are my tasks for sprint 3 and where to find them:

+1. **Designing and coding the HTML form for Password Reset:**
+   - **File:** `forgot_password.tpl`
+   - **Description:** Created an HTML form for users to initiate a password reset.
+This form consists of an input field requesting the user's email address.
+Upon submission, it triggers a password reset process, sending a reset email to the provided address.
+The form facilitates user interaction by enabling them to reset their password conveniently.
+   - You can exercise this by using the `/forgot_password` page, enter your email address in the designated field, and submit the form to initiate the password reset process.

+2. **Designing and coding the HTML Form for Submitting Inquiries and Users to Get In Touch:**
+   - **File:** Not specified (HTML code snippet)
+   - **Description:** This HTML structure represents a form for users to submit inquiries or messages and get in touch with the platform.
+The form includes input fields for username, full name, email, subject, and message content.
+Users can fill in these details and submit the form to initiate an inquiry or message submission process.
+   - Access the `/submit_inquiry` or `/contact_us` page on the website, fill out the form fields with your username, name, email, subject, and message content, and submit the form to send an inquiry or message to the platform administrators or support team

+3. **Designing and coding the HTML Form for Resetting Password of the User:**
+   - **File:** Not specified (HTML code snippet)
+   - **Description:** This HTML structure showcases a form designed for users to reset their passwords.
+It consists of input fields for entering a new password and confirming the password.
+Users are required to input and confirm their new password to initiate the password reset process.
+   - **Rendered after the link on the email sent to the user is clicked to give a HTML form structure within the website's `/reset_password` page.
+Users can input their new password and confirmation, then submit the form to reset their password securely.

 ## (Md Golam Mahmud - Dayeem)